jyesselm/rna-map-optimization/scripts/README.md

 This will:
 - Create a container image with all dependencies
-- Include Bowtie2, Python, Optuna, and rna_map package
+- Include Bowtie2, Python, Optuna, and rna-map-mini package
 - No need to manage conda environments on compute nodes
 - Results are written to mounted directories